Skip to content

 The best way to know when sealing is needed?
 The water test.
 Let the stone tell you.

 Put a few drops of water on the surface: if it absorbs quickly, time to seal.
 If it beads up, you're still protected.
-Read more here on how to seal marble countertops.
+Read the full walkthrough in my guide on how to seal marble countertops.

 One commercial project that stands out is the Boston Harbor Hotel Cafe, right next to the main entrance.